Ensono/amido.github.io/docs/workloads/azure/backend/netcore/introduction_netcore.md

 Menus can hold one or more Categories, and a Category holds menu Items.
 The API provides an interface for clients to create/update and delete any or all of the menu components.

+**For a clearer understanding on the output, there is a demo API hosted [here](https://dev-netcore-api.nonprod.amidostacks.com/api/menu/swagger/index.html).**

 As an example below is a Json response to illustrate the structure defined by the model.

 ```json